 The company must report the de minimis aid it has received previously in the funding application.
 If the company has not received any aid, the sum of aid is reported as 0 euros.

-De minimis aid cannot be granted to primary agricultural production, fishery or aquaculture.
+De minimis aid cannot be granted to primary production of agriculture, fishery and aquaculture.
 These fields have their own forms of aid.
 The de minimis regulation also prohibits export aid and aid to the establishment of a distribution network.

 Read more about de minimis aid in the guide published by the Ministry of Economic Affairs and Employment (in Finnish).